software-engineering-at-home/content/TOPICS.md

 ---

+## Monitoring and Alerts

+Good feedback loops are formed by watching the software system you're interacting with - monitoring and alerting are two ways which you can gain a live understanding of your system.

+### Topics

+- Why monitor
+- Why setup alerts
+- Creating good alerts
+- Triaging issues
+- Monitoring tools
+- Creating graphs and charts
+- Inspecting data over time
+- Good dashboards
+- Use your log data wisely
+- Measure what matters
+- ...

+---

 ## Organizational Structures

-Big and small organizations structure themselves in different ways to get the most out of their employees; its worth talking about different org structures and reflecting on how to use that knowledge in your day to day life.
+Organizations structure themselves in different ways to get the most out of their employees; here we'll talk about different org structures and reflect on how to use that knowledge in your day to day life.

 ### Topics